-- Once in a 3-year period per tooth. - Limited to 3 treatments per tooth per lifetime. - Applies only to unrestored permanent first and second molars. - General anesthesia covered as a separate procedure for complex oral surgeries. - Specialty or detailed oral examination. - Treatment for relief of dental pain.
-Treatment is limited to Palliative Treatment and does not include curative treatment. - Injected medication and administering of injection (including antibiotics).

-- Consultations. - Repairs to Bridges and complete or partial Dentures. - Adding a tooth to partial Denture. - Relining complete or partial Denture (upper or lower) covered only if relining is done more than 1 year after the initial placement and then not more than once each 2-year period. - Recementing inlay, crown, Bridge, and space maintainer.
+- General anesthesia covered when administered by a dentist in conjunction with covered oral surgery codes in the dentist office. - Treatment for relief of dental pain.
+Treatment is limited to Palliative Treatment and does not include curative treatment. - Injected medication and administering of injection (including antibiotics). - Adding a tooth to partial Denture. - Relining complete or partial Denture (upper or lower) covered only if relining is done more than 1 year after the initial placement and then not more than once per 2-year period. - Recementing inlay, crown, Bridge, and space maintainer. - Occlusal guard (night guard) 1 every 5 years for 19 and older.
+Covered 1 per year, ages 13-18.
+Over-the-counter night guards are not covered.